GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 ### New Zealand Government Web Standards

-The [New Zealand Government Web Standards](https://webtoolkit.govt.nz/standards/) (“Web Standards”) are made up of 2 individual standards:
+The [New Zealand Government Web Standards](https://webtoolkit.govt.nz/standards/) ("Web Standards") are made up of 2 individual standards:

 1. The [Web Accessibility Standard](https://webtoolkit.govt.nz/standards/web-accessibility-standard/) is a profile of the World Wide Web Consortium’s (W3C) [Web Content Accessibility Guidelines v2.0](https://www.w3.org/TR/WCAG20/) (WCAG 2.0).
 WCAG 2.0 is at the heart of web accessibility requirements in a number of jurisdictions including Australia, Canada and the United Kingdom.
 The New Zealand profile defines some custom exceptions to WCAG 2.0 for use within the New Zealand Government.